Reasons People May Feel Drained While Socializing

 General level of social skill and experience

 Everything is more mentally draining when you're not used to it.
-If you've been doing something for years it doesn't take a lot of energy and you often don't even need to think about it.
-When you're newer to something it just seems to require a ton more concentration.
-You can almost feel it actively hurting your brain.
-I'm sure you can think of a time when you were first learning to drive or ski or something.
-After an hour or two of practicing you were like, "I've had enough for today.
-My mind can't handle any more for now."
+If you've been performing a skill for years it doesn't take a lot of energy and you can often carry it out without even having to think about it.
+When you're newer to something it requires a ton more concentration.
+You can almost feel it actively straining your mind.
+I'm sure you can remember a time when you were first learning to drive or play an instrument or whatnot.
+After an hour of practicing you thought, "I've had enough for today.
+My brain is full."
 But if you stuck with it you could eventually get to the point where you ran on autopilot.

 This factor obviously works in tandem with the inborn personality one above.
 The unanswerable question is how much does each contribute?
 Some people would say the personality issue has the most influence, and some of us are built to get drained around others no matter how much practice at socializing they get.
-An opposite perspective is that with enough practice we could all come to socialize effortlessly, and that people who think they're born with a tendency to get drained just haven't put enough hours in.
+The opposite perspective is that with enough practice we could all come to socialize effortlessly, and that people who think they're born with a tendency to get drained just haven't put enough hours in.
+Like with a lot of things, the truth may be in the middle.

-People may have certain developmental differences that legitimately affect how much socializing takes out of them.
-Asperger's Syndrome is probably the best example of this.
-For people with it, interacting with others just doesn't come as naturally to them and taxes a lot more of their mental resources.
-Information that a typical person may process instantly and automatically, someone with Asperger's may have to consciously decode.
+Autism Spectrum Disorder (ASD) is an inborn developmental difference.
+For people with it, interacting with others just doesn't come as naturally to them and taxes more of their mental resources.
+Someone with ASD may have to consciously decode information, such as tone of voice, that a typical person may process instantly and automatically.
 It's easy to see how they'd run out of gas quickly.

 Anxiety in social situations

-Being nervous is physically and mentally draining just by itself.
-People also often try to 'fight' it and force themselves to be in situations where their anxiety appears, which is also very draining.
+Being nervous is physically and mentally draining.
+People may try to push through it and force themselves to be in situations where their anxiety appears, which is also very tiring.
 If someone is anxious under certain social conditions, or around people in general, they won't be able to last as long before they start feeling depleted and like they want to leave.
-Where this can be insidious is when someone isn't totally conscious of their anxiety and are mislabeling that vague "I'm exhausted, I want to go now" feeling as something else.
+Where this can be insidious is when someone isn't totally conscious of their anxiety and are mislabeling that vague "I've had enough, I want to go now" feeling.
 They may be telling themselves they just get drained by socializing, but deep down they're getting uncomfortable around people and wanting to bail out.

-The amount of time you've been with other people over the semi-long term
+The amount of time spent with other people over the semi-long term

-When I say 'semi-long term' I mean over a period of several months.
+When I say 'semi-long term' I mean a period of several months.
 I'm not referring to, say, whether a bunch of your relatives stayed over at your house during the last two weeks.
 I find that how quickly people get drained in social situations, and also how much alone time they need, is related to the baseline level of social contact going on in their lives.
-Someone at a period in their lives where they live by themselves, have a lot of solitary hobbies, or have a job where they don't have to speak to others a lot will develop a baseline that's set pretty low.
-They're temporarily not as used to socializing and it doesn't take a lot of it before they want to get out of there.
-Skills-wise they're also a bit out of practice.
+Someone in a spot where they live by themselves, have a lot of solitary hobbies, or have a job where they don't have to speak to people very often will develop a baseline that's set pretty low.
+They're temporarily not as used to socializing and it won't take as much of it to tip them over the edge.
+Skills-wise they're also likely to be a bit out of practice.

 If that same person was living with their partner or roommates, and had a people-oriented job, their social baseline may be higher.
 They may find they don't crave quite as much alone time, and they get bored and antsy more quickly when they're not around people.
 This isn't to say they'll want no private time at all.
 However, even when they feel like they just have to escape everyone for a while, they may only take two hours for themselves before they pop out of their room to see what everyone else is up to.
 Previously they may have happily spent a whole weekend without talking to another soul.

-How much you enjoy the activities you're doing
+How much they enjoy the activities they're doing

 An example would be hanging out with people who want to sit around and watch TV when you'd rather be out doing something more active.
 Sometimes the activity in question is a type of socializing itself.
-What if someone just doesn't like the 'activity' of being loud and crude with your friends and poking fun at each other?...
+What if someone just doesn't like the 'activity' of being loud and crude with their friends and poking fun at each other?

-How much you like the people you're with
+How much they like the people they're with

 Do you feel tired because that's just what socializing does to you, or is it because the people you're with are kind of dull company that you don't have a lot to say to?
-Maybe most of someone's recent experience of socializing comes from making forced chit chat with their co-workers who they have little in common with.
-I know if I was with people like that it wouldn't be long before I had a vague feeling of being weary and wanting to be somewhere else.
-Like the previous point, I think sometimes people are surprised at how energizing can be when they hit on the right group of friends to spend time with.
+Maybe most of someone's recent experience of socializing comes from making forced chit-chat with their co-workers who they have little in common with.
+I know if I was with people like that it wouldn't be long before I had thoughts of being weary and wanting to be somewhere else.
+Like the previous point, I think sometimes people are surprised at how energizing it can be when they land on the right group of friends.

-How stressed, busy, and preoccupied with other problems you are in general
+How stressed, busy, and preoccupied with other problems they are in general

 When we've got other stuff going on in our lives it takes away some of the energy that we can devote to being social.
-In some cases someone may feel that socializing is draining them, but they've really just got too much on their plate.
+Someone may feel that socializing is draining them, but they've really just got too much on their plate.
 Of course, sometimes when we're stressed socializing is what makes us feel better.
 Not always though.

 I talk about this in the other article.
-If it's 2:00am and you're out with your friends and you find yourself feeling unenthusiastic and checked out of the conversation, the fact that you want to sleep is playing a part in that.
+If it's 2:00am and you're out with your friends and you find yourself feeling unenthusiastic and checked out of the conversation, the fact that you want to sleep, you've had a few drinks, and nothing to eat since 8 o'clock is playing a part in that.
 Our minds like to attach thoughts to the physical feelings we have after the fact.
 If our stomach is upset we might interpret that to mean we're nervous, then we'll start having anxious thoughts.
 If we're sleepy for totally natural reasons, we may tell ourselves it's because we're bored and drained by being around people.

-So those are my thoughts on why people may feel drained around others.
-Again, for some practical advice on dealing with the issue, you can go here:
+Again, for some practical advice on dealing with this issue, you can go here:

 When You Easily Get Drained And Tired In Social Situations